garden-io/garden/docs/reference/action-types/Run/docker-compose-run.md

   # Path to workdir directory for this command.
   workdir:

-  # Extra arguments to pass to the command.
-  extraArgs: []

   # Assign a name to the container.
   name:

   # Run command with the service's ports enabled and mapped to the host.
   servicePorts: false

+  # Connect the container to these networks.
+  networks: []

   # Automatically remove the container when it exits.
-  rm: false
+  rm: true

   # Use the service's network useAliases in the network(s) the container connects to.
   useAliases: false